kylefernandadams/jruby-cmis/README.md

     $ gem install cmis

+## Notes about JRuby and OpenCMIS
+Every call you do in this library that returns an object actually returns a real Java object from OpenCMIS so you have access to all the functionality that OpenCMIS provides.

+If you want to do something that is not described in the documentation below you can read the [OpenCMIS JavaDoc](http://chemistry.apache.org/java/0.8.0/maven/apidocs/) and you can figure out how to it.

 ## Usage

 This guide is for JRuby developers who want to access CMIS-compliant content repositories from JRuby.
 The examples has been tested with Alfresco Community Edition 4.2.c which is one of the most feature complete CMIS content repository.